The natural history of HIV in detail

 Chronic HIV infection

 - During chronic infection, especially if the CD4 count is still high, the risk from HIV complications is low.
-However, ART is still protective at high CD4 counts.
+However, ART still helps at high CD4 counts.
 In general, starting ART sooner is better than later.

 - The lower the CD4 count in chronic infection, the higher the risk from HIV-related infections.
 But even when the CD4 count is very high, HIV can still cause serious problems without ART.
 The START study showed that ART has benefits even at CD4 counts above 500.